 Put a Stop to Nerve Injuries Called Stingers

 Body-jarring moves are part of the game for football players, wrestlers, and others who play contact sports.
 They're also the most common cause of stingers, painful electrical sensations radiating through one of the arms.
-These painful injuries affect the nerves in the neck and shoulders, or those in the neck that branch off from the spinal cord, according to the North American Spine Society (NASS).
+These painful injuries affect the nerves in the neck and shoulders, or those in the neck that branch off from the spinal cord.

 Stingers occur when the shoulder and head go in opposite directions, the head is moved quickly to one side, or the area above the collarbone is hit.
 The injury occurs when a spinal nerve in the neck is compressed as the head accelerates backward and the neck is forced toward the affected side.
 Stingers may also be caused when the head accelerates sideways, away from the shoulder, which overstretches the nerves in the neck and shoulder region.